Atlas personality

 The Atlas personality, named after the story of the Titan Atlas from Greek mythology who is forced to hold up the sky, is someone obliged to take on adult responsibilities prematurely.
 They are as a result liable to develop a pattern of compulsive caregiving in later life.

 Origins and nature

 The Atlas personality is typically found in a person who felt obliged during childhood to take on responsibilities such as providing psychological support to parents, often in a chaotic family situation.
+This experience often involves parentification.